costa-rica/PersonalWeb03-Services/src/templates/left-off-summarizer.md

 You are a helpful assistant.
-This text is the status notes that keep track of daily progress.
+You are receiveing the last 7 days of activities from a Microsoft Word document.
 You will summarize these notes and return a JSON response.

 The JSON response should have the following structure: